sashly/cpp_piscine21_dev/README.md

 # Piscine CPP
 ***This project is about fundamentals of C++ and contains 9 modules.***

+> For the C++ modules you will use and learn C++98 only.
+The goal is for you to learn the basic of an object oriented programming language..

 ---

 - [Module00](./Module00) **Namespace, class, member functions, stdio stream,